home-assistant/home-assistant.io/source/_components/sensor.mqtt.markdown

 ---

-This MQTT sensor implementation uses the MQTT message payload as the sensor value.
-If messages in this state_topic are published with *RETAIN* flag, the sensor will receive an instant update with last known value.
+This `mqtt` sensor platform uses the MQTT message payload as the sensor value.
+If messages in this `state_topic` are published with *RETAIN* flag, the sensor will receive an instant update with last known value.
 Otherwise, the initial state will be undefined.

 To use your MQTT sensor in your installation, add the following to your `configuration.yaml` file: